frankxsu11ivan/T-40-/README.md

 # T+40.347
-This problem was asked by Airbnb.
+This problem was asked by Airbnb

 You are given a huge list of airline ticket prices between different cities around the world on a given day.
 These are all direct flights.
 Each element in the list has the format (source_city, destination, price).